Scholarship Program - Now Closed, Reopens Fall, 2017

 Places for Rotation: Institutions with experience in OA Research (Basic/Clinical).

 Training Rotations: The award will support up to a six month visit for graduate students and fellows.
-Candidate must be supervised by an OARSI member.
-Trainees are required to submit an abstract and present their work at the OARSI meeting in 2015.
+Trainees are required to submit an abstract and present their work at the OARSI meeting in 2018

 For a list of possible hosts see the OARSI website, click here .
 Your host does NOT have to come from this list.